jacquesuys/mvp/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  Gen(od)ealogy
+  Genealogy for pets.

 ## Sub-Heading ##
-  A family tree for your pets.
+  Create a tribute to your beloved companions.

 ## Summary ##
-  * Import and create loving tributes your pet's family tree.
+  * Import and create your pet's family tree.
-  * Will allow breeders to establish their prized possession's lineage.
+  * Breeders can establish lineages.

 ## Problem ##
   * Purposely built for documenting your pet's family tree.
-  * Expensive subscription fees with most services.
+  * Expensive subscription fees with most genealogy services.

 ## Solution ##
   * Will take data and convert it into a family tree, using a tree data structure.